AdhocMan/SpFFT/README.md

 ### GPU Communication

 By default, data is copied back to host memory to exchange it with MPI.
 If MPI implementation supports device memory, SpFFT can be compiled with `SPFFT_GPU_DIRECT` to avoid the data transfer to host memory.

-For the `SPFFT_EXCH_COMPACT_BUFFERED` (equivalent to `SPFFT_EXCH_DEFAULT`), NCCl and peer-to-peer exchange backends are also optionally available.
+For the `SPFFT_EXCH_COMPACT_BUFFERED` (equivalent to `SPFFT_EXCH_DEFAULT`) exchange method, NCCl and peer-to-peer exchange backends are also optionally available.
 These come with some additional initialization overhead and may affect the time required for all memory allocations through CUDA / HIP if peer access has to be enabled.
-Therefore, it is strongly adviced to benchmark these backends before deciding to them in production.
+Therefore, it is strongly adviced to benchmark these backends before deciding to use them in production.

 The backend selection order for `SPFFT_EXCH_COMPACT_BUFFERED`:
 1. Peer-to-peer exchange if